Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Baby Boomers had it easy, still have it easy and are awful people for having destroyed the earth, the economy and everything.

-First, the generation labels originated with the Pew Research Institute, and today, they discourage the use of these labels.
-The labels are largely arbitrary…. and today are used mostly to create divisiveness.
-Hence, Pew now discourages their use – but they have become the center of social media discourse.
+First, the generation labels originated with the Pew Research Institute, and today, Pew discourages the use of these labels.
+The labels are arbitrary…. and are used mostly to create divisiveness.
+Hence, Pew now discourages their use.

-Second, the stories that mention generations are devoid of historical context.
+Second, the stories that mention generations are devoid of historical context and often rely on an imaginary view of the past.

-Home sizes were smaller, yet had more occupants (show persons per square foot)
+Home sizes were smaller yet had more occupants – with 1/3 the space per occupant then, compared to today.

 More than half of the population hung their clothes on outdoor clothing lines to dry naturally.